Himawari 8: Launch

 Himawari 8 was launched atop a H-IIA rocket flying from the Yoshinobu Launch Complex Pad 1 at the Tanegashima Space Center.
 The launch occurred at 05:16 UTC on 7 October 2014 and reached its operational geostationary orbit in October 2014, at 35,786 kilometers and 140.7 degrees East.

 Himawari 9, which is identical to Himawari 8, was launched on 2 November 2016 and placed in a stand-by orbit until 05:00 UTC by 13 December 2022, when it succeeded Himawari 8.

 Purpose

 The role of Himawari 8 is to provide typhoon, rainstorm, weather forecast and other related reports for Japan, East Asia, and Western Pacific region.
 It is also responsible for ensuring the safety of ships, aviation and observing the environment of the earth.

 Its temporal and spatial resolution enables it to observe disastrous events in remote places, such as volcanic eruptions.
 The Himawari satellite was able to capture the Tianjin explosions in 2015, and the Hunga Tonga–Hunga Ha'apai eruption in 2022.

 Data recorded from the Japanese Himawari 8 will be made freely available for use by meteorological agencies in other countries.
+For example, it is currently in use by the Australian Bureau of Meteorology, providing infrared imaging.